btholt/complete-intro-to-react-v7/lessons/07-end-of-intro/B-ways-to-expand-your-app.md

 Please!
 Let's share all the great apps we make here so we can provide inspirations for others and get some high fives on the cool work we do.

-If you have a cool project you're particularly proud of, open a PR on this repo so that we all can see it!
-[Community repo][comm].

 [pf]: https://www.petfinder.com/developers/
 [pf-sdk]: https://github.com/petfinder-com/petfinder-js-sdk
 [swa]: https://azure.microsoft.com/en-us/services/app-service/static/